clux/kubecon2020/source/slides.md

 ```

 notes:
 - For that we our first truly generic type.
-It's a wrapper around a resource, and we put a copy of a http client inside of it, along with an empty marker of what type it's for (need to coerce somewhere - api only handles one object type)
+It's a wrapper around a resource, with a handle to an http client inside of it, along with an empty marker of what type it's for (need to coerce somewhere - api only handles one object type)
-- But notice there were no constraints on `K` here - they come in impls
+- NB: Resource depends on K.
+- Make a simple ctor that calls Resource::namespaced
+- Usage: pass on all data for the 2, coerce to the type you want.
+- Let's generalize create.

 ---
 ### kube-rs: Typed API methods